Hill sphere

-In sectional/side view, a two-dimensional representation of the three-dimensional concept of the Hill sphere, here showing the Earth's "gravity well" (gravitational potential of Earth, blue line), the same for the Moon (red line) and their combined potential (black thick line).
+In sectional/side view, a two-dimensional representation of the three-dimensional concept of the Hill sphere.

 Point P is the force free spot, where gravitational forces of Earth and Moon cancel.
-The sizes of Earth and Moon are in the proportion, but distances and energies are not to scale.
+The sizes of Earth and Moon are in proportion, but distances and energies are not to scale.

-The Hill sphere is a common model for the calculation of a gravitational sphere of influence.
+In celestial mechanics, the Hill sphere is a common model for the calculation of a gravitational sphere of influence.
 It is the most commonly used model to calculate the spatial extent of gravitational influence of an astronomical body (m) in which it dominates over the gravitational influence of other bodies, particularly a primary (M).
 It is sometimes confused with other models of gravitational influence, such as the Laplace sphere or the Roche sphere, the latter of which causes confusion with the Roche limit.
 It was defined by the American astronomer George William Hill, based on the work of the French astronomer Édouard Roche.

-To be retained by a more gravitationally attracting astrophysical object—a planet by a more massive star, a moon by a more massive planet—the less massive body must have an orbit that lies within the gravitational potential represented by the more massive body's Hill sphere.
+To be retained by a more massive, hence more gravitationally attracting, astrophysical object—a planet by a star, a moon by a planet—the less massive body must have an orbit that lies within the gravitational potential represented by the more massive body's Hill sphere.
 That moon would, in turn, have a Hill sphere of its own, and any object within that distance would tend to become a satellite of the moon, rather than of the planet itself.

 A contour plot of the effective gravitational potential of a two-body system, here, the Sun and Earth, indicating the five Lagrange points.